Hult Prize: Programs

 Since its launch in 2010, The Hult Prize has launched several programs.
 The original competition is now the Hult Prize Flagship Competition, with other programs being the Hult Prize Regionals, Hult Prize on Campus, the Hult Prize Accelerator and the Hult Prize Summit.
 The flagship event continues to be the Annual Global Summit and Awards Gala hosted at the United Nations with its US$1,000,000 award for social entrepreneurship.

-Many U.S. universities host on-campus Hult Prize programs that emphasize entrepreneurship education and innovation, with winning campus teams advancing to regional or national qualifiers.

 Competitions

 2010: Early childhood education

 Children with laptops from One Laptop Per Child, a non-profit organization and the case study of the 2010 inaugural Hult Global Case Challenge.

 The inaugural Hult Prize was held as The Global Case Challenge and participants sought ways to support and scale the impact of One Laptop Per Child's mission in developing, producing and distributing affordable laptops, particularly for developing countries.

 2011: Global water crisis

 In 2011, the Hult competition focused on the topic of clean water.
 Participants were challenged to provide and improve clean water and sanitation ways for the more than 2.5 billion people worldwide, that don't have access to it.
 The competition was held in partnership with Matt Damon and Water.org.
 The prize was awarded to a team from Cambridge University, led by Akanksha Hazari, with their proposal turning into the social enterprise m.
 Paani, working on digital ways to provide safe water, education, healthcare, energy, nutrition and mobility to rural Indian communities.